vikramnit01/Realtime-Pizza-Order-App/README.md

 3. then import menus.json file in menus collection by clicking add data and then import file

-4.after goto your editor and write npm nun dev
+4. after that goto your editor and write "npm nun dev"